AdobeDocs/experience-manager-gems.en/help/gems/aem-oak-mongomk-and-queries.md

 ---
 title: "AEM 6 Oak: MongoMK and Queries"
-seo-title: "AEM 6 Oak: MongoMK and Queries"
 description: We describe the query engine of Oak and how it compares to Jackrabbit 2.x.
 The session will give pointers on how to analyze query performance and manage custom indexes.
 In the second part we will talk about MongoMK with a focus on the consistency guarantees provided by the new cluster implementation in AEM.
-seo-description: We describe the query engine of Oak and how it compares to Jackrabbit 2.x.
-The session will give pointers on how to analyze query performance and manage custom indexes.
-In the second part we will talk about MongoMK with a focus on the consistency guarantees provided by the new cluster implementation in AEM.
 uuid: 110e7e51-6e0c-4eae-9bc3-063e16b0ec92
 products: SG_EXPERIENCEMANAGER
 discoiquuid: 51d59018-e137-4370-8530-9c38dca34343
 targetaudience: target-audience advanced
-index: y
-internal: n
-snippet: y
 ---

 # AEM 6 Oak: MongoMK and Queries{#aem-oak-mongomk-and-queries}